vegantransistor/BoschSmartHome/P5/README.md

   apksigner sign --ks apkkeystore.jks --in boschmodaligned.apk --out boschmodsigned.apk
 ```

-Install the apk in android emulator and start, this shall work!
+Install the `boschmodsigned.apk` in android emulator and start, this shall work!

 ## Extract the SHC device certificate and key